VideoProc Converter

 For example, here's an official showcase from Topaz.
 In the center of the image, the umbrella did not make any contact with the woman's hands.
 In the following seconds, a man on the right side just walked straight through the street lamp.
 In addition, Astra has difficulty with accurate text rendering.
 The text in the background can hardly be called text.

-High Resource Requirements
+High Resource Demands and Pricing

 In a behind-the-scenes video, Eric Yang, CEO of Topaz Labs, explained that the reason why Astra is web-only is because the model is "just way too large and slow and expensive."
-Although Topaz has not yet officially made it clear, the price of Astra may be on the higher side.

 Immediately Available Alternative: VideoProc Converter AI